Tyler Hughes (American football coach): Bountiful High School

 Following his tenure at Minot State, Hughes was the head coach at Bountiful High School in Bountiful, Utah from 2018 to 2019.
 He worked to develop the high school program and mentor young athletes.

 New England Patriots

 Hughes joined the New England Patriots in 2020 as an offensive assistant under head coach Bill Belichick.
 He served in this role until 2022.

 Washington

 In 2023, Hughes worked as an offensive analyst at Washington, contributing to a 14–1 season and a national championship appearance.
 He worked closely with the offensive staff, including head coach Kalen DeBoer and offensive coordinator Ryan Grubb.

 New England Patriots (second stint)

 In 2024, Hughes returned to the Patriots as the wide receivers coach under head coach Jerod Mayo.
 After the 2024 season, he was not retained by new head coach Mike Vrabel.

 Alabama

-In February 2025, Hughes was hired as a football analyst at the Alabama, reuniting with head coach Kalen DeBoer and offensive coordinator Ryan Grubb.
+In February 2025, Hughes was hired as a football analyst at Alabama, reuniting with head coach Kalen DeBoer and offensive coordinator Ryan Grubb.
 His role involves supporting the offensive coaching staff and contributing to game planning and player development.